Delta Work

 Gabriel A. Villarreal, known professionally as Delta Work, is an Emmy Award-winning American drag performer and stylist, best known for competing on the third season (2011) of the reality competition television series RuPaul's Drag Race.

-Work received the Primetime Emmy Award for Outstanding Hairstyling for a Multi-Camera Series or Special at the 70th Primetime Creative Arts Emmy Awards (2018) for her work as a personal hairstylist for Drag Race.
+Work received the Primetime Emmy Award for Outstanding Hairstyling for a Multi-Camera Series or Special at the 70th Primetime Creative Arts Emmy Awards (2018) for her work as a personal hairstylist for RuPaul on Drag Race.

 Work hosted the podcast Very That alongside season-three winner and fellow drag performer Raja.
-She currently hosts the YouTube podcast Very Delta, following the end of Very That, produced by Moguls of Media (MOM) Podcasts.
+She is the host the podcast Very Delta, following the end of Very That, produced by Moguls of Media (MOM) Podcasts.

 Early life

 Villarreal was born in Los Angeles County, California.
 Her father was a veteran of the Vietnam War who was subjected to Agent Orange during his service.
 Villarreal grew up in Norwalk, California.
 She and her mother would go to Escondido, California to go to a bakery called Muffin Break.